Ali Raza

 (Ibn Majah: 3123)

-Offering Qurbani allows us to examine our connection with Allah and emphasizes the need to prioritize Him above all else in our lives.
+Offering Qurbani helps us reflect on our relationship with Allah and reminds us to put Him first in our lives.
 It also serves as a reminder to let go of anything that might weaken our faith.
 It lets us focus on increasing our good deeds for His pleasure.

 Let's explore the perspectives of different Islamic schools of thought regarding the eligibility criteria for offering Qurbani: